OPEC comes cleaner on how much oil its members pump

 The two often show wide differences.
 But the gap between their OPEC output total has now narrowed to about 230,000 barrels per day (bpd) in the February 2015 estimates published on Monday, from almost 1 million bpd in the first data set given in 2012.

-The change could reflect efforts by OPEC and other government agencies to improve the transparency of oil markets through programs such as the Joint Originations Data Initiative (JODI), and comes at a time when OPEC is defending market share from rival suppliers.
+The change could reflect efforts by OPEC and other government agencies to improve the transparency of oil markets through programmes such as the Joint Organisations Data Initiative (JODI), and comes at a time when OPEC is defending market share from rival suppliers.

 There is little disagreement over the output rate of top producer Saudi Arabia, which told OPEC it pumped 9.64 million bpd in February while the secondary sources estimated 9.68 million bpd.